Santa Claus House and Statue

 A North Pole in Alaska suffers from diminished comedy opportunities in its wan polar light.
 What's the fun of an artificially iced North "Pole" in a place where the winter temperature slides to 70 degrees below zero?*

-Yet North Pole, Alaska has the edge on all those other North Poles and Christmas Lands when it comes to kid cred.
-The town receives mountains of mail from all over the world, answered by a "Santa," or SASEs at least postmarked from the North Pole (Zip code is 99705),
+Yet North Pole, Alaska -- a mere 150 miles south of the Arctic Circle -- has the edge on all those other North Poles and Christmas Lands when it comes to kid cred.
+The town receives mountains of mail from all over the world, answered by a "Santa," or SASEs at least postmarked from the North Pole (Zip code is 99705).